Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

   2) Sections identify one or more groups of property controls or actions
   3) Fields are individual property controls or actions

-  How these components are added to the Pinegrow App depend on component type.
+  How these components are added to the Pinegrow App depends on component type.
 For components that add property controls only, the component is added to the framework object using ```addComponentType```.
   ```javascript
   var my_property_control = new PgComponentType( 'pg_my_control', 'My Control, {...} );
   framework.addComponentType(my_property_control);
   ```

   Components that add reusable HTML snippets or actions require an additional constructor, ```PgFrameworkLibSection```.
 This constructor creates a new panel that can be displayed in the Library or Actions Tab.
 Components for each panel are identified by passing an array of components using ```setComponentTypes```.
 This object is then added to the framework object using either ```addLibSection``` to pass it to the Library tab, or ```addActionsSection``` to display it on the Actions Tab.

   Library panel addition example
   ```javascript
   var pg_custom_lib_section = new PgFrameworkLibSection( 'pg_my_custom_section', 'My Custom Section');